-The Manager and its affiliates also manage other funds that may invest in physical platinum and palladium bullion and conflicts of interest by the Manager or its affiliates may occur.
+The Manager and its affiliates also manage other funds that invest in physical gold and silver bullion and other assets that may be held by the Trust, and conflicts of interest by the Manager or its affiliates may occur.

-Pursuant to the Management Agreement and the Trust Agreement, the Manager is responsible for the day-to-day business and operation of the Trust and, therefore, exercises significant control over the Trust.
+The Manager is responsible for the day to day business and operation of the Trust and, therefore, exercises significant control over the Trust.
 The Manager may have different interests than the unitholders and consequently may act in a manner that is not advantageous to unitholders at any particular time.

-The Manager and the GP, the GP's directors and officers, and their respective affiliates and associates may engage in the promotion, management or investment management of other accounts, funds or trusts that invest primarily in physical platinum or palladium bullion, or both.
-The Manager currently manages other investment funds which may include platinum or palladium as part of their portfolios from time to time.
-It is possible that at certain times the staff of the Manager may have conflicts in allocating their time and services among the Trust and the other accounts, funds or trusts managed by the Manager.
-The amount of time that the Manager devotes to each of the mutual funds and hedge funds it manages varies significantly depending on market conditions.
+The Manager and GP, GP's directors and officers, and their respective affiliates and associates may engage in the promotion, management or investment management of other accounts, funds or trusts that invest primarily in physical gold and silver bullion.
+The Manager currently sub-advises other physical bullion funds, mutual funds and hedge funds that may also include physical gold and silver bullion as part of their portfolios.
+Some of these funds include Ninepoint Gold Bullion Fund, and Ninepoint Silver Bullion Fund, Canadian public mutual funds which have an investment objective and strategy to hold physical gold or silver bullion, similar to the Trust.
+Although officers, directors and professional staff of the Manager may devote as much time to the Trust as is deemed appropriate to perform their duties, the staff of the Manager may have conflicts in allocating their time and services among the Trust and the other accounts, funds or trusts managed by the Manager.

-The Trust's obligation to reimburse the Trustee, the Manager, the underwriters or certain parties related to them for certain indemnified liabilities could adversely affect an investment in the units.
+The Trust's obligation to reimburse the Trustee, the Manager, underwriters or certain parties related to them for certain liabilities could adversely affect an investment in the units.

 Under certain circumstances, the Trust might be subject to significant indemnification obligations in favor of the Trustee, the Manager, the Agents or an underwriter as a result of an offering or certain parties related to them.
 The Trust does not carry any insurance to cover such potential obligations and, to the Manager's knowledge, none of the foregoing parties are insured for losses for which the Trust has agreed to indemnify them.
-Any indemnification paid by the Trust would reduce the value of net assets of the Trust and, accordingly, the NAV per unit.
+Any indemnification paid by the Trust would reduce the value of net assets of the Trust and, accordingly, the NAV.